 Keep your back straight and lift with your legs, not your back.
 When bending down to lift equipment, bend at the knees (not at the waist), to reduce the strain on your lower back muscles.

-Warning To prevent injury and equipment damage, never attempt to lift or tilt the router chassis using the handles on the fan tray or on line cards.
-These handles do not support the weight of the chassis.
+Warning To prevent personal injury or damage to the chassis, never attempt to lift or tilt the chassis using the handles on modules (such as power supplies, fans, or cards); these types of handles are not designed to support the weight of the unit.
+Statement 1032

 Site Requirement Guidelines